junxit/us-congress-bills-119/metadata.md

 - 2025-05-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 382 - 31 (Roll no. 125). (text: 5/13/2025 CR H1984)
 - 2025-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 382 - 31 (Roll no. 125). (text: 5/13/2025 CR H1984)
+- 2025-05-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.